Get all the latest data for Albania

 What is the average housing price in Albania in 2026?

-We are writing this as of the first half of 2026, using the latest available data from authoritative sources like the Bank of Albania and the Deloitte Property Index, which we manually verified.
+We are writing this as of 2026 with the latest Albania property data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Albania.